How to Set Global SQL Mode on MySQL Clusters

 doctl auth init

-4. Finally, set global SQL mode with doctl databases sql-mode set.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl databases sql-mode set.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl databases sql-mode set <database-cluster-id> <sql-mode-1> ... <sql-mode-n> [flags]